With a root beer float, you can quench your thirst, refresh your body, and have dessert at the same time.

 - Or how about a very berry drink?
 Make it with strawberry soda, vanilla ice cream, whipped cream, fresh strawberries, sprinkles, and shortbread cookies.
 For more strawberry flavor, you can use strawberry ice cream instead of vanilla.

 - Chocolate makes everything better, so why not make a chocolate float?
-All you’ll need are chocolate ice cream, root beer or cream soda, whipped cream, and chocolate shavings or sprinkles.
+All you’ll need are chocolate ice cream, root beer or cream soda (make your own with one of these homemade soda recipes ), whipped cream, and chocolate shavings or sprinkles.

 - Love cookies and cream?
 Turn them into a float!
 Make it with cookies and cream ice cream, cream soda, whipped cream, and some crushed Oreo cookies.